SudhaHariharan/Moon/readinglist/index.md

 ---
-layout: readinglist
+layout: project
-title: My Reading List
+title: All Projects
-excerpt: "A Collection of Books that I have read and would recommend to others"
+excerpt: "A List of Projects"
 comments: false
 ---